ccallawa/alyvix_doc/test_case_building/selector_interface_overview.rst

 .. _alyvix_selector_interface_screenshot:

-You will then see the Selector interface as shown here:
+This will bring up the Selector interface as shown here:

 .. image:: images/as_main_screen_numbered.png
    :class: image-boxshadow